cprkv/libadsc/README.md

 Then, you can see documentation by opening file `docs/html/index.html` in your web browser.
 In most cases you will need to open tab **Modules**.
 All usefull information will be defined here in groups.

+## P.S.
+ * Just for fun - you could count lines of library code using:
+    `cloc tests source include --force-lang=C,h --include-lang=C`
+   Or do it without tests:
+    `cloc source include --force-lang=C,h --include-lang=C`